a-mackay/axon_parseast_parser/README.md

     * For example, `09:30:00` will parse, but `9:30:00` will not.
 * Fractional seconds in time parsing.
     * For example, `09:30:00` will parse, but `09:30:00.123` will not.
+* Units with unicode
+    * This is to improve compile times with LALRPOP.
+* Currency units
+    * This is to improve compile times with LALRPOP.

 * Raw strings?